emirdemirel/Supervised_Mode_Recognition/README.md

   -  Please cite the reference below if you use the content of this repository in your work.

   >  [1] Demirel, E., Bozkurt, B., Serra, X. (2018).
-Automatic Makam Recognition using Chroma Features.for conference Folk Music Analysis 2018 (FMA) https://zenodo.org/record/1239435#.WulmO3VMSfg
+Automatic Makam Recognition using Chroma Features, in proceedings of  Folk Music Analysis 2018 (FMA) https://zenodo.org/record/1239435#.WulmO3VMSfg